beakerbrowser/beakerbrowser.com/_docs/apis/experimental-library.md

 experimental: true
 ---

 Beaker's `Library` API is an experimental API for managing the user's collection of Dat archives.

-{% include experimental-api-notice.html %}
+[Learn more about Beaker's Library](#TODO)

 To use this API, include the following in your <a href="/docs/apis/manifest"><code>dat.json</code> manifest file</a>: